MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/manualcpabiddingscheme.md

 # ManualCpaBiddingScheme Data Object - Campaign Management
 Defines an object that represents the manual CPA bid strategy type.

-With the ManualCpa (manual cost per click) bid strategy, you set your big per advertiser-specified action.
+With the ManualCpa (manual cost per action) bid strategy, you set your big per advertiser-specified action.

 ## Syntax
 ```xml